scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 But what's the cost of this workload in On Demand mode?
 .......................................................

-Herein lies a problem with estimating workloads without the raw data.
+The problem with estimating workloads is the lack of real usage data.
 The `AWS calculator <https://calculator.aws/#/>`_ only lets you input the average number of reads and writes per second, not the actual usage patterns.
 This means that if your workload has a lot of spikes or fluctuations, you may end up underestimating your costs.

 Our `DynamoDB Cost Calculator <https://calculator.scylladb.com>`_ allows you to input a baseline plus a peak usage pattern, which is more accurate.